paulroth3d/sfdx-plugin-template/README.md

 6. Publish the plugin to npm, so it is available directly to end users: <br /> `sfdx plugins:install [[your_npm_package_name]]`

+# Features available:

+* Code linting: `npm run lint`
+  * Lint just commands `npm run lintCommands`
+  * Lint Commands on save: `npm run watchCommands`
+  * Lint and run tests on save: `npm run watchTests`
+* Unit testing `npm run test`
+* Code Coverage `npm run codeCoverage`

+Output for coverage is in the `coverage/lcov-report/index.html` file.
+Just open in your browser or expose in your CI.

 # Developing your plugin

 There are three main parts to creating a plugin: